 We’ll edit for grammar, spelling, style consistency, and length.
 We’ll share posts on social media, and boost search engine optimization.
 Edits that go beyond the basics will get your review before publishing.

-Marketing & Communications is responsible for the Olin Blog and therefore reserves the right to decide what is or is not appropriate for publication.
+Marketing & Communications is responsible for the News & Media section and therefore reserves the right to decide what is or is not appropriate for publication.

-If you’re interested in writing for the Olin Blog, here are some best practices to consider—some guidelines, if you will.
+If you’re interested in contributing news/blog items, here are some best practices to consider—some guidelines, if you will.

 Remember the audience.
 We’re writing a lot for prospective students, interested in the heartbeat of Olin as they consider coming here.
 We’re also writing for fellow students, staff, faculty, and alumni.

 Send photos.
 Make sure to give us at least one.
 Your photos are preferably large ones with people in them.
-A nice headshot of the blog author is helpful.
+A nice headshot of the post author is helpful.

 Consider different formats.
 Maybe you’ll write a straight narrative—in first or third person.
 Maybe your post could be a Q&A with a subject.
 Maybe it’s “the top five takeaways” from whatever you’re writing about.
 Be flexible.